 Microsoft Positions Surface Pro as an Ultrabook That's a Tablet

-With pricing information released Thursday for its Windows 8 Pro Surface tablet, Microsoft's vision for that important mobile
+With pricing information released Thursday for its Windows 8 Pro Surface tablet,

 category is coming into view.
 With the picture more complete, the question is -- where does Microsoft see the Surface Pro fitting into the market?